March of Genoa: History

+In 961, Otto invaded Italy and displaced Berengar.
+Otto then continued the work that had been done to reorganize the northwest into the three great marches.
+For the Marquisate of Turin (Marca Arduinica), Otto reappointed Arduin Glaber as margrave.
+For Western Liguria (Marca Aleramica), Otto reconfirmed Aleramo's titles and position.
+For Eastern Liguria (Marca Obertenga), Otto returned Oberto to his lands, with the title of count palatine.
+As originally configured, the March of Genoa comprised the modern counties of Luni, Tortona, Milan, and Genoa.

 The march was originally held in the elder line of the Obertenghi, descended from Oberto I. The title marchio became common in the family.
 Albert Azzo II was called marchio de L(a/o)ngobardia.
 By his time, the march was often called the March of Milan or Liguria.
 His grandson, Obizzo I, became the first Margrave of Este in 1173 and was created "Margrave of Milan and Genoa" in 1184 by the Emperor Frederick I. From thereafter, the title of Este had more importance, especially with the growth of the commune of Milan and the Republic of Genoa.